riodelphino/preview.vifm/README.md

    Generate a preview file for a video:
       preview video %c %pw %ph %px %py

+   Generate a preview file for a pdf:
+      preview pdf %c %pw %ph %px %py

    Clear the preview in screen:
       preview clear